mapsforge/mapsforge/docs/Downloads.md

 - [Latest Jars (master)](http://ci.mapsforge.org/job/master/)
 - [Writer plugin](http://ci.mapsforge.org/job/master/lastSuccessfulBuild/artifact/mapsforge-map-writer/build/libs/mapsforge-map-writer-0.5.1.jar)

-# Lastest Development Build Downloads
+# Latest Development Build Downloads

 These are the latest development builds from the dev branch.
 Use this branch if you want the latest mapsforge features and are prepared for some instability.